Redact Text

 Is the redaction permanent?

-Use Secure Mode for HIPAA-protected medical records, documents containing SSNs or financial account numbers, legal filings with confidential information, or any document where data exposure would have serious consequences.
-For general business redaction, Standard Mode is typically sufficient.
+Keep it on—it's the default—for HIPAA-protected medical records, documents containing SSNs or financial account numbers, legal filings, or any document where data exposure would have serious consequences.
+Only switch it off for non-sensitive visual markup, where leaving the text recoverable doesn't matter.

 Is my file sent to a server?